A Classic Approach to Compensation

 Modifying programs requires the skill of managing change.
 Sibson makes a few general comments about managing change:

-• You can only manage change if you know and monitor what is changing
+- You can only manage change if you know and monitor

 -Motivates short-term performance